Patr1xk/IFIXDOCS-Codenection/README.md

 ### **Track**: Software Track
 ### **Problem Statement**: Industry Collaboration - Fix the Docs: Smarter, Faster, Maintainable Documentation for the Real World by iFAST

-**Challenge Addressed**: SmartDocs tackles the real-world documentation challenges faced by development teams, providing intelligent solutions for creating, maintaining, and accessing documentation efficiently.
+**Challenge Addressed**: IFastDocs tackles the real-world documentation challenges faced by development teams, providing intelligent solutions for creating, maintaining, and accessing documentation efficiently.

 ## 🎯 **Project Overview**

-SmartDocs is a comprehensive documentation platform that addresses real-world documentation challenges:
+IFastDocs is a comprehensive documentation platform that addresses real-world documentation challenges:

 - ✅ **Simplify Writing** - Auto-generate docs from GitHub repositories with AI
 - ✅ **Speed Up Reading** - AI-powered summarization, Q&A, and visualizations